bbekstha/bbekstha.github.io/README.md

 ## Cons
    - Multiple source files as script or functions to read other script files are needed for proper code management of large apps
+   - Script files needs to be ordered properly for the functinalities to work without breaking.